|Available for||Roles||Super Admin, Admin, Team Member, Limited Team Member|

 Filtering search results

 You can refine your search from the search results page by using the filters on the left side of the full search results page.
-These are the same filters that can be used to filter the pipeline:

 - Last interaction